-Measure Q is committed to expanding and maintaining safe, clean, and accessible recreational opportunities for both residents and visitors, recognizing the economic and tourism value of the county's scenic open spaces and the quality of life benefits they provide.
+Measure Q is committed to expanding safe, clean, and accessible recreational opportunities for both residents and visitors, recognizing the economic and tourism value of the county's scenic open spaces and the quality of life benefits they provide.
 Measure Q prioritizes projects that enhance public access to natural areas, improve and maintain existing parks, beaches, and recreation facilities, and provide diverse programming, such as after-school activities, senior services, and environmental education.
 The measure also supports efforts to improve mobility and transportation connections to parks, protecting beach access, and enhancing visitor experiences through well-designed and well-maintained amenities.

-This thematic section was guided by key stakeholder engagement and local, regional, and state plans that address parks, recreation, and public access including:
+This thematic section was guided by key stakeholder engagement and local, regional, and state plans that address parks, recreation, and public access:

 - Santa Cruz County Parks Strategic Plan (2018) and Update (2023)

 - Watsonville Urban Greening Plan

 - Watsonville Urban Forest Master Plan

-- Watsonville Park Assessment Report
+- Pajaro Valley Park Equity Assessment

-- City of Scotts Valley Parks & Recreation Master Plan (2024)
+- Santa Cruz County Climate Action and Adaptation Plan

-- · California Outdoors for All Strategy
+- California Outdoors for All Strategy

 - Pathways to 30x30 California

 - City of Santa Cruz Parks Master Plan 2030

 - City of Watsonville Parks and Recreation Strategic Plan (2020)

-Many Santa Cruz County residents, particularly in the southern part of the county, in Watsonville and surrounding communities, lack equitable access to quality parks, beaches, and open spaces.
+Approaches to Measure Q Investment for Parks, Recreation, and Public Access and Equity beaches, and open spaces.
 Park acreage and urban tree canopy are significantly lower in South County communities than in the North County.
 In Watsonville, safe multimodal access to the coast is also severely constrained.
 Levee top trails and pedestrian and bicycle transportation and safety improvements along West Beach Street were listed as significant priorities, along with improved recreational amenities and culturally relevant programming in the southern part of the county.
 Measure Q investments are also needed for capital improvements such as parks, trails, beach access, Americans with Disabilities Act (ADA) upgrades, and for programs that serve youth, promote community, health and wellness, and enhance environmental education.